 If you love the view beyond your pool and don’t want to block the view, consider a vertical cable railing pool fence.
 Cable railings around pools keep the view open beyond your pool.
 Most local building codes state that pickets on pool fences need to be vertical.
 Vertical cable railings can meet these requirements while preserving your view beyond your pool.
 Horizontal cable fence around pools can also be used as long as they are on top of a 48 inch high elevated surface.
 Cables are thin compared to larger wood or metal pickets.
 The wire cables around your pool will seems to disappear and allow you to enjoy the view whether it’s the sunset at your beach house, a sweeping mountain vista, or a backyard oasis.

-Pool railings and fences should be at least 48″ high to prevent unintended access by children.
+Pool fences should be at least 48″ high to prevent unintended access by children.
 See illustration below.
-Gates should open out from the pool and should be self-closing and self-latching.
-The height of the gate latch mechanism should be set at of 54″ high.
+Gates should open out from the pool fence railing and should be self-closing and self-latching.
+The height of the gate latch mechanism should be set at 54″ high.

-If your view from your pool is important, than a vertical cable railing could be for you!
+If your view from your pool is important then a vertical cable railing fence or a horizontal pool fence railing could be for you!

 To see more about this ocean view vertical cable pool fencing click here